About the ACC

 Consistent with the government's development policy the Minister of Foreign Affairs, the Hon Julie Bishop MP, updated the ACC mandate—'to provide Australian specialists, primarily to help our neighbours in the Indo–Pacific region, to prevent, prepare for stabilise and recover from disasters and conflict'.
 This allows the ACC to help build resilience of countries at risk of or emerging from conflict or disaster.

 In 2015–16, DFAT supported the deployment of over 40 specialists.

 ACC specialists deploy as Australian Government officials under the Australian Civilian Corps Act 2011.
 All specialists are trained and prepared in advance of deployment, and are typically deployed for between three to twelve months.

-To increase the level of readiness of the ACC to deploy rapidly, the department is establishing the Standby Cadre—a cohort of register members who will have a higher level of preparedness.
-The ACC Register Standby Cadre will consist of approximately 100 members with a range of technical expertise who will form the core of ACC Register deployment capability.
+To increase the level of readiness of the ACC to deploy rapidly, the department established the ACC Standby Cadre—a cohort of register members who have a higher level of preparedness through extensive training.
+The Standby Cadre consists of approximately 100 members with a range of technical expertise who form the core of the ACC Register deployment capability.

 The Standby Cadre may be targeted or offered first choice for deployment opportunities.
-The Standby Cadre will also incorporate the ACC Post Disaster Recovery Team (PDRT) who will deploy into areas recovering from disasters.
+The Standby Cadre incorporates the ACC Post Disaster Recovery Team (PDRT) who can deploy to provide short term surge support into areas recovering from disasters.

 Personnel accepted onto the ACC Register Standby Cadre will remain in their normal employment.
 When the Government decides to deploy the ACC, appropriately skilled individuals on the register will be offered deployments.
 Upon accepting a deployment, personnel will be temporarily engaged by the department for the duration of the deployment.